-How we Treat Chronic Pain
+How we Treat Persistent Pain

-At our practice in Christchurch we attempt to find the real cause of your pain, people who are in chronic pain, pain that may have been months or even years, one example of a woman who had painful knees for nearly 30 years.
+At our practice in Christchurch we attempt to find the real cause of pain, people who are in chronic pain, pain that may have been months or even years, one example of a woman who had painful knees for nearly 30 years.
 She now has no pain, able to go out walking every day with her husband.

-Chronic pain is a worldwide problem
+Persistent pain is a worldwide problem

 Unfortunately at the present time, not just in New Zealand but throughout the world the number of people suffering on a daily basis with ongoing, relenting pain that invades every aspect of their live, their work, relationships and most importantly their sense of self-worth and mental health, is growing.